WV-design/Trinity-toolhead/Files (WIP)/readme.md

 ![image](https://github.com/user-attachments/assets/6fd1d760-b904-483f-bc6d-5a28c76e25e2)

 - single color with inset logo, for this option you need to do some slicer tricks.
-You can use the "logo cutout" as a negative body to cut into the main body.
+You can use one of the "logo cutouts" (outlines or the 3 shapes) as a negative body to cut into the main body.
 It's explained in [this video](https://www.youtube.com/watch?v=_e7CY2rMzgA)

 ![image](https://github.com/user-attachments/assets/defcc5e8-e608-4542-b0e9-fc8da3624f1f)
 - single color without logo, this is the easiest, you simply delete the logo cutout before printing.